sourcegraph/learn/posts/how-to-troubleshoot-java-nullpointerexception.md

         Company companies[] = new Company[]{c1, c2};

         for (int i = 0; i < companies.length; i++) {
+                System.out.println(
-                System.out.println(companies[i].name + " has been in business for " + companies[i].yearsInBusiness() + " years.");
+                    companies[i].name + " has been in business for " +
+                    companies[i].yearsInBusiness() + " years."
+                );
         }
     }
 }

 ```

 In our earlier programs, our second company `c2` had a `null` value, but in our above program, we initialize `c2` to a proper company object.
-With all our values in our program initialized, we don't encounter the `NullPointerException` anymore as can be seen in the output below.
+With all our values in our program initialized, we don't encounter the `NullPointerException` anymore as can be indicated in the output below.

 ```
 Sourcegraph has been in business for 8 years.
 Y2K! has been in business for 21 years.
 ```

+If you will have a `companies[]` array with many different companies, you can initialize all of them with stand-in data that can be modified later by programmers or users.

 ## Learn more

-Search across open source Java repositories that have the `NullPointerException` to understand the message more.
+Search across open source Java repositories that have the `NullPointerException` to further understand the message, and contextualize how others are handling the error in open source repositories.

 <SourcegraphSearch query="NullPointerException lang:java" patternType="literal"/>